5 Climate Change Jobs

 • Sustainability Excellence Professional (SEP): For more advanced professionals

-These certifications focus on understanding and communicating sustainability information to various audiences, using systems thinking in developing sustainability solutions and assessing risks, and planning and implementing sustainable practices and procedures.
+These certifications focus on understanding and communicating sustainability information to various audiences, using systems thinking in developing sustainability solutions and assessing risks and planning and implementing sustainable practices and procedures.

 Other certifications that you might get include:

-• Certified Candidate Pilot Program from Association of Climate Change Officers (ACCO) for new or transitioning professionals
+• Certified Candidate Pilot Program from the Association of Climate Change Officers (ACCO) for new or transitioning professionals

 • Certified Climate Change Professional from ACCO for more advanced professionals